ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 **Static analysis angle:** Literal patterns work great with type hints for `Literal` types and Enums.
 If a variable is annotated with a union of literal values or an `Enum` type, a series of literal `case` clauses can cover all possibilities.
-Modern static type checkers (like mypy or Pyright) can perform _exhaustiveness checking_ on `match` statements.
+Modern static type checkers (like mypy or PyRight) can perform _exhaustiveness checking_ on `match` statements.
 This means if you forget to handle one of the specified values, the type checker can warn you.
 For instance, if `status` was of type `Literal[200, 404]`, the checker would expect all those values to be matched.
 Similarly, with the `Color` enum above, a checker knows there are three members; if you omit a case for one of them, it could flag it.